s713278/SubscriptionApp/README.md

 - Integration with payment gateways
 - Advanced reporting for vendors
-- Mobile app support for users and vendors
 - Redis can be used for tracking OTP attempts and other caching needs